Aspects of area formulas by way of Luzin, Rad\'o, and Reichelderfer on metric measure spaces: Metric measure spaces: doubling and Poincar e

 \item[(PI)] The space $X$ supports a weak $(1,p)$-Poincar\'e inequality for some $p\geq 1$ (see below).

 \end{enumerate}

 We note the doubling condition (D) implies that for every $x\in X$ and $r>0$, we have for $\lambda \geq 1$

 where $Q =\log_2C_\mu$, and the constant depends only on $C_\mu$.
 The exponent $Q$ serves as a dimension of the doubling measure $\mu$; we emphasize that it need not be an integer. \emph{When it is necessary to emphasize the relationship between $Q$ and $X$, we will use the notation $X^Q$}.
 Complete metric spaces verifying condition (D) are precisely those that have finite Assouad dimension \cite{heinonen}.
 This notion of dimension, however, need not to be uniform in space.
+In what follows, we assume further that there exists a constant $C >0$, depending only on $C_\mu$, such that the measure $\mu$ satisfies the lower mass bound

+for all $x\in X$ and $0<r<\diam(X)$.
+It follows from (D) that $\mu$ satisfies the following local version of \eqref{measuregrowth}: For a fixed $x_0\in X$ and a scale $r_D>0$ we have